Different Ways to Set Tile: A Visual Guide

 Tile Pattern with an Accent Stripe

-Almost any tile pattern can be elevated by adding a single accent stripe running through the field.
-The stripe might break up a vertical soldier layout, cross a horizontal offset, or sit at chair-rail height in a shower, and it often uses a contrasting tile, mosaic, or metal tile to draw the eye.
-It is one of the simplest ways to add a custom design element to a project without changing your main material.
+Almost any tile pattern can be elevated by adding a single accent stripe, also called a liner, running through the field.
+The liner might break up a vertical soldier layout, cross a horizontal offset, or sit at chair-rail height in a shower.
+It often uses a contrasting tile, mosaic, or metal tile to draw the eye.

 Choosing the Right Pattern